Skip Navigation

 Migrating from Aiven Managed PostgreSQL to Heroku Postgres

-Table of Contents
+Table of Contents [expand]

-• Get Your Database Size
+• Check Your Database Size

-• Prepare the Database Dump
+• Create and Upload the Database Dump

 • Testing and Verifying a Successful Migration

-• Connecting Existing Applications and Services
+• Connecting Existing Apps and Services

 • Wrap-up

-Get Your Database Size
+Check Your Database Size

-In most cases, the dump and restore strategy for migration is suitable if your database size is less than 100 GB.
 With a managed database from Aiven, you can estimate your database size either through the web UI or through querying the database with the psql client.
 From your database in AIven, click Metrics in the left-hand navigation pane and find the chart for Disk space usage.

 Aiven disk usage